alphamikle/isolator/README.md

 ## Restrictions
 - Backend classes can't use a native layer (method-channel)
-- For one backend - one isolate (too many isolates take much time for initialization)
+- For one backend - one isolate (too many isolates take much time for initialization, for example: ~6000ms for 30 isolates at emulator in dev mode)

 ## Schema of interaction